Published on December 28th, 2012 | by Michael Ricciardi1

 How it Works

-In this way, the researchers were able to “explore the space of all possible assemblies” — and synthesize trillions of identical copies of the designer molecules — all within a short time frame of a few weeks or even a few days…a feat that is unique in the a drug discovery industry that often relies on (costly) trial-and-error approaches to new drug testing.
+In this way, the researchers were able to “explore the space of all possible assemblies” — and synthesize trillions of identical copies of the designer molecules — all within a short time frame of a few weeks or even a few days…a feat that is unique in a drug industry that often relies on (costly) approaches to new drug development.

 Senior research scientist at Parabon, Hong Zhong, explains:

 “When designing a therapeutic compound, we combine knowledge of the cell receptors we are targeting or biological pathways we are trying to affect with an understanding of the linking chemistry that defines what is possible to assemble.
 It’s a deliberate and methodical engineering process, which is quite different from most other drug development approaches in use today.” [source: NSF release]